vuejs/eslint-plugin-vue/docs/rules/html-closing-bracket-newline.md

 - `"always"` ... require one line break before the closing bracket.
 - `"never"` ... disallow line breaks before the closing bracket.

+If `selfClosingTag` is not specified, the `singleline` and `multiline` options are inherited for self-closing tags.

 Plus, you can use [`vue/html-indent`](./html-indent.md) rule to enforce indent-level of the closing brackets.

 ### `"multiline": "never"`